matt-fonto/books/beyond_cracking_the_coding_interview/part 6 - Principles of coding interviews/notes.md

   - Non-letter or non-ASCII characters in a string

 - Multi-dimensional arrays and strings:

   - Grids with different numbers of rows and columns
   - Different string lengths in an array of strings

+- Other:
+  - Null/"None" values or pointers

+You can also ask what is allowed in the output

 2. Input and output format

+- There are many ways to represent data, check which would be better
+- Don't assume you're allowed to modify the input
+  - If you want to have this, check with interviewer if it's allowed

 3. Scale constraints

+- "Are there any constraints on how big the input could be?"